coreos/docs/os/mounting-storage.md

 # Mounting Storage

 Many platforms provide attached storage, but it must be mounted for you to take advantage of it.
-You can easily do this via [cloud-config]({{site.baseurl}}/docs/cluster-management/setup/cloudinit-cloud-config) with a `.mount` unit.
-Here's an example that mounts an [EC2 ephemeral disk]({{site.baseurl}}/docs/running-coreos/cloud-providers/ec2/#instance-storage):
+You can easily do this via [Cloud-Config][cloud-config] with a `.mount` unit.
+Here's an example that mounts an [EC2 ephemeral disk][ec2-instance-storage]:

 ```yaml
 #cloud-config